 Living in Garrard County, Kentucky, in a home overlooking the Kentucky River’s palisades, he decided the development at Boone’s Trace would be perfect to build homes in similar surroundings.
 That vision was expressed in the original Covenants and Protective Restrictions written on November 2, 1978.
 Mr. and Mrs. Florence built their home at 380 Avawam Drive.
 The name Avawam is from a city in eastern Kentucky.
 The original 12 houses were spaced on Avawam Road, which was known as the farm road in the beginning, to guarantee that utilities would be placed around the entire property.
 The homes can be recognized by their limestone exteriors.
 The limestone came from the many stone fences that crisscrossed the farm.

 There was a plan to build a marina so people living in Boone’s Trace would be able to launch their boats into the Kentucky River but it never came to fruition.
 The marina would have been where the sewer treatment plant is presently located.
-Interestingly enough, there are seven marked cemeteries in Boone’s Trace along with some unmarked Native American cemeteries.
+Interestingly enough, there are seven marked cemeteries (five on private property) in Boone’s Trace along with some unmarked Native American cemeteries.

 ***Arline Florence, the widow of Al Florence, the original developer of Boone’s Trace, was the first speaker at the newly formed Boone’s Trace Ladies Club (BTLC) in 2007, and she is the one who shared the history with us.